18xx introduction

 See the Rust API Guidelines for a lengthy checklist of guidelines that should be considered before uploading this crate to the official crate registry.

-for each crate in the workspace, because crates.io ignores path dependencies.
+We also need to specify both the path and the version for each crate in the workspace, because crates.io ignores path dependencies.

-helper command automatically creates binary Debian packages from Cargo projects, and handles workspaces.
+The cargo deb helper command automatically creates binary Debian packages from Cargo projects, and handles workspaces.

 Rust version-related issues